Joshua Walker - Custom Home Builder - 1972 -

 - B24 Liberator Pilot

-- Texas A&M Football Running Back
+- Texas A&M Football Running Back - Texas A&M 1939 National Champions 11-0

-Samuel Routh Walker II 1881 - 1957 - Builder - Great Grandfather
+Great Grandfather - Samuel Routh Walker II 1881 - 1957 - Builder

 Born: January 9, 1881, Opelousas, Louisiana